geordw/braids-project/README.md

 14  (28, 16)  40000      28       16       0.267857           172867
 ```

+(Note that our search above was conducted modulo p=41, however the element found was in fact an integral kernel element.
+In our experience it is more efficient to search for integral kernel elements in this way, then proceeding directly, due to blow up of coefficients in long products of matrices.)

 ## Verify results (Magma)

 As alluded above, we have verified our results using the Magma computer algebra system, using the program [`MagmaCheck.m`](MagmaCheck.m).